Care For Your Savannah Kitten

 Savannah cats are known for having a “dog-like” personality, and of course, a lot of energy!
 Take your Savannah for a walk with a proper harness and leash.
 Playing fetch, or simply let them chase a feather wand. are some ways to stimulate your kitten and don’t forget that some Savannahs love WATER!

 Savannah cats are also very intelligent and we suggest childproofing your home so your new kitty doesn’t find enrichment in places he shouldn’t.
 Opening cabinets and even doors can be a breeze for some Savannahs.
-Monitor all your kitten’s toys for pieces that can be bitten or chewed off and remove them and discard when needed.
+Monitor all your kitten’s toys for pieces that can be bitten or chewed off and remove them and discard them when needed.
 Bells and stuffing are just a couple of things that can cause a nasty intestinal blockage in your kitten.
 Also, some plants are poisonous and can even be deadly to your kitten/cats so make sure your plants are safe for your new fur kids.

 Savannah cats like their litter boxes to clean.
 Some even prefer two boxes, one for each task.
 Your kitten should come litter trained.
 Always transition him/her gradually if you choose to change their litter from what they are accustomed to.
 This will help to prevent unwanted accidents.